 Earth observation, GIS and automated processing algorithms

 Earth observation (or remote sensing) is the gathering of information about planet Earth's physical, chemical and biological systems, usually employing, but not restricted to satellite and airborne sensors.
 Often, remote sensing data are further processed in Geographic Information Systems (GIS).
-A GIS allows the visualization, questioning, analysis and interpretation of data to understand relationships, patterns and trends.
+A GIS allows the visualization, query, analysis and interpretation of geographical data to understand spatial relationships, patterns and trends.
 Data and the outcomes of data processing are used to map, monitor and assess the status of and changes in the natural and built environments.

 For the processing of big data and large amounts of datasets this expertise in analysis and interpretation is combined with extensive processing power by developing (semi-)automated scripting routines.
 These routines allow for standardized processing of complex analysis tasks by evaluating large data loads in parallel and automating certain steps.